Vivekanandbs/M2_EmbSys/Project/5_Application/README.md

 - can be used for Detecting breaks in threads or wires.
 - used for counting people/people detection.

-## A stepper motor
-- A stepper motor is a brushless DC electric motor that divides a full rotation into a number of equal steps.
-In this project it is used as a refence to gates of dam.

 ## Application of servo motor
 - Used in Robotics.
 - Used with Conveyor Belts.
 - Used for Camera Auto Focus.
 - Used in Antenna positioning.
 - Used in printers, Automatic doors etc.

-## LCD

 ## Applications of LCD(Liquid Crystal Display)